appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/README.md

 ### Creating an authenticated API datasource

 When you create an authenticated API datasource, you need to configure the headers and query parameters only once and thereafter don't need to configure these for every API request.
-Further, to ensure authorized access and security, you can configure OAuth 2.0, signature headers and self-signed certificates for your API requests.
+Additionally, to ensure authorized access and secure data transfer, various authentication mechanisms can be implemented, such as OAuth 2.0, signature headers, self-signed certificates, bearer token-based authentication, and API key-based authentication.

  <VideoEmbed host="youtube" videoId="Uy7ZDviGbtM" title="Creating an authenticated API " caption="Creating an authenticated API"/>